Top of the World trail, Whistler

 Several whale-watching companies are based in Victoria, including Prince of Whales, which offers three-hour tours that explore the protected waters of Haro Strait and Strait of Juan de Fuca in open-air, zodiac-style vessels.

-offers bike rentals for independent explorers and guided tours.
+The Pedaler offers bike rentals for independent explorers and guided tours.
 The Hoppy Hour Ride allows cyclists to engage with the city’s passionate brewmasters and sample local beer.
 Another bike tour allows participants to indulge in culinary gems for a rolling feast.
 Custom group trips are available.